 These examples have been automatically selected and may contain sensitive content.
 Read more…

 So are capital and corporal punishment and animal cruelty.
 Times, Sunday Times (2014)He seemed to enjoy giving corporal punishment too.
 Times, Sunday Times (2012)Consequently teachers may sometimes use corporal punishment against their own wishes.
 Educational Psychology in a Changing World (1988)Alongside this has come a move against corporal punishment.
 Times, Sunday Times (2010)These were not considered acts of corporal punishment but were the result of a loss of temper and control.
 The Sun (2013)She doesn't go in for corporal punishment.
 Times, Sunday Times (2008)It meant acceptance of casual, capricious corporal punishment.
 Times, Sunday Times (2012)It's all a bit public school in the days of corporal punishment.
 Times, Sunday Times (2006)Corporal punishment wasn't being used as a last resort.
 Times, Sunday Times (2014)Corporal punishment had no real effect on him, either.
 Times, Sunday Times (2013)Activists in Syria reported a switch to the use of fines rather than corporal punishment for religious offences.
 Times, Sunday Times (2015)I neither was inclined nor resorted to corporal punishment in my classrooms.
 Times, Sunday Times (2008)Then bring back corporal punishment.
 Times, Sunday Times (2007)So what about corporal punishment?
 Times, Sunday Times (2009)Corporal punishment has been abolished.
 Times, Sunday Times (2014)I'm not talking about corporal punishment.
-The Sun (2006)He gives regular corporal punishment and discipline but I like being submissive and enjoy being controlled by him.
-The Sun (2012)She said: 'We had corporal punishment in our house.
+The Sun (2006)She said: 'We had corporal punishment in our house.
 Times, Sunday Times (2013)Marriage, like the administration of corporal punishment, is based on trust.
 Times, Sunday Times (2006)He taught that corporal punishment, if used at all, should be connected only with moral and not intellectual faults.
 Christianity Today (2000)Corporal punishment was out of the question, the odds were too great; so he began to hint at paying for the damage.
 Tom Brown's Schooldays (1857)

 Trends of 'corporal punishment'